SwingGuy1024/Blog/Getting Rid of Optional.md

 # Getting Rid of Optional

-In my **Java Misuse of Optional vs Kotlin** blog, I give lots of examples of the misuse of Optional.
-Here I'm going to discuss a case where it's clearly being used correctly, but still isn't quite necessary.
+In my **[Java Optional, Java's Nullness Flaw, and the Kotlin Language](https://github.com/SwingGuy1024/Blog/blob/master/Java%20Misuse%20of%20Optional%20vs%20Kotlin.md)** blog post, I give lots of examples of the misuse of the Optional class.
+Here I'm going to discuss a case where it's clearly being used correctly, but still (and surprisingly) isn't quite necessary.

 A useful [blog post by Brian Goetz](http://mail.openjdk.java.net/pipermail/lambda-dev/2012-September/005952.html) shows how Optional was intended to get used.
 Briefly, he says that it's because this: